David Charvet

-David Franck Charvet (/fr/; born 15 May 1972) is a French singer, actor, model, and television personality.
+David Franck Charvet (/fr/; born 15 May 1972) is a French-American singer, actor, model, and television personality.

 Early life

-Charvet was born and raised in Lyon, France, the son of Christiane Charvet Haddad and businessman Paul Guez, founder of the Sasson brand of jeans in the 1980s.
+Charvet was born and raised in Lyon, France, as David Franck Charvet on 15 May 1972, the son of Christiane Charvet Haddad and businessman Paul Guez, founder of the Sasson brand of jeans in the 1980s.
 He was raised in a Jewish household.

 He won a green card through the Morrison visa lottery in the early 1990s.
 In 1999, he left acting to pursue a music career.

 Acting career

 Charvet caught his big break in 1992 on the American television program Baywatch as Matt Brody.
 He remained on Baywatch for three full seasons until 1995.
 He appeared as Craig Field on Melrose Place from 1996–98.
 Between 1995–99, he appeared in Seduced and Betrayed, Derby, Angel Flight Down, and Meet Prince Charming.
 He left acting in 1999 to concentrate on his musical career.

 In 2006, Charvet returned to acting in a movie directed by Roger Christian called Prisoners of the Sun, which was only completed and released in 2013.
 He portrayed athlete Cameron Day in the sports comedy-drama film Green Flash (2008) alongside Torrey DeVitto and Kristin Cavallari.
 In 2009, he took part in ABC's summer reality show The Superstars and came in third with his partner Lisa Leslie.
 In 2010, he was a contestant on the third season of the French reality television series La Ferme Célébrités, a French version of The Farm.
 The show was broadcast on TF1.
 Charvet was a runner-up in the show.